 Futhorc still appears as a small Kobalt.

 Futhorc is worshiped at small, enclosed shrines with few chairs but many tables and notice boards.
-On the tables his followers leave puzzle-folded papers with written petitions.
+On the tables are boxes in which his followers leave puzzle-folded papers with written petitions.
 On the notice boards his followers post philosophical, mathematical, or logical puzzles for other visitors to ponder.

 At equinoxes and solstices children write letters (often with parental aid) requesting a spell-scroll and explaining how it would be a great help.
+These letters are put in a box on a table.
 In the morning the letters might be replaced by a spell-scroll.
 A child who requests a spell specific to a single, detailed need usually receives it as requested.
 Children learn to ask for "a scroll to heal Grandma Woodbox of her sickness, during the first week of Spring in the year of the Yodeling Dragon" rather than "a scroll that cures disease".

 The name Futhorc refers to a runic alphabet, with an echo of orc because Kobalts are the literary ancestors of orcs.